columnar-tech/dbc/docs/guides/private_drivers.md

 ⠏ Waiting for confirmation...
 ```

-In your browser, you will see a "Device Confirmation" prompt and, once you click "Continue", you will be redirected to log in with your login provider of choice.
+In your browser, you will see a **Device Confirmation** prompt and, once you click **Continue**, you will be redirected to log in with your login provider of choice.

 ## Starting a Trial